SOEN-6111-BIGDATA-TEAM-19/Predicting_The_Popularity_of_Online_News/README.md

 _Algorithms that we would use for comparison are:_

-* Linear Regression for establishing a baseline understanding of linear feature relationships.
+- **Linear Regression** for establishing a baseline understanding of linear feature relationships.
+This algorithm will help us in getting clear insights into which features have a linear relationship with article popularity, helping to identify straightforward strategies for content optimization.

-* Random Forest Regression to capture complex, non-linear feature interactions.
+- **Random Forest Regression** to capture complex, non-linear feature interactions.
+This will help us to understand the combined effect of multiple features on shares/popularity, including interaction effects, and identify the most influential predictors through its feature importance scores.

-* Gradient Boosting Regression for iterative error correction and performance optimization.
+- **Gradient Boosting Regression** for iterative error correction and performance optimization.
+With this algorithm we are hoping to that it would be particularly beneficial for addressing the dataset's varied and nuanced features, leading to potentially higher accuracy in forecasting article shares.

 ## Evaluation Metrics